|

 at least for the time being.
 Then, perhaps, if your djinn can

-He faltered, once more, at the sight of the dead guards.
+He faltered, once more, at the sight of the dead guards, but

-raised his right hand, pointing his wand at the rubble, paused
+right hand, pointing his wand at the rubble, paused for one, two,

 For a split-second, confusion flickered across Naqiya-Zakutu's